28raining/trgmc/equations.md

 ## Monthly Loan Repayment

-FIXME -> ZPMI like this does not work - it is not a real loan there is no principal

 Every month the amount you owe the bank increases because of interest, and decreases because of your monthly payments

 interest rate, $i$, is for example = 5